vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-8-Monitoring-Optimization/01-monitoring-and-optimization.md

 # Monitoring, Observability & Pipeline Optimization

+> **Expert framing:** Instrumenting an app with Application Insights is basic.
+Expert-level observability is knowing which of the three pillars (logs/metrics/traces) actually answers the question you're asking, writing KQL that scales (not scanning huge time ranges unnecessarily), and treating pipeline speed as a first-class engineering concern (caching, parallelism, templates) rather than an afterthought once builds get painfully slow.

 ## The Three Pillars of Observability
 1. **Logs** – What happened?
 (Text records of events)
 2. **Metrics** – How is it performing?
 (CPU, memory, request rate, error %)